Mesothelioma Lawsuit Verdict for Kazan Law"> Union Pacific Liable For Worker’s Death in $6,951,000 Mesothelioma Lawsuit Verdict for Kazan Law -

 Although the flu can affect anyone, people who may have a higher risk of catching it include the elderly, young children asthmatics, diabetics, heart disease patients and individuals who have a weakened immune system.

-The flu can be especially dangerous for individuals who have malignant diseases of the respiratory system, such as mesothelioma.
+What the flu means for patients with cancer and other illnesses The flu can be especially dangerous for individuals who have malignant diseases of the respiratory system, such as mesothelioma.
 It is not clear whether these patients are more likely than those within the general population to catch the virus.
 However, people who have serious respiratory problems, such as mesothelioma or asbestosis, or immune systems weakened by cancer treatments, may experience more complications from the flu.

-Government health officers recommend that all individuals aged 6 months or older get vaccinated against the flu.
+Protection and care Government health officers recommend that all individuals aged 6 months or older get vaccinated against the flu.
 That includes patients who are sick with illnesses caused by exposure to asbestos.
 People who are severely ill with other conditions may not be able to receive a flu shot, but any questions about whether an inoculation is appropriate can be answered by a medical professional.

 There are two main forms of flu vaccination: one is a nasal spray infused with weakened virus, while the other is an injection of dead virus.
 Cancer patients should only receive the latter type of inoculation because the former may cause sickness among individuals who have a weaned immune system.
 Caregivers or loved ones may take the nasal spray unless the patient is undergoing high-dose chemotherapy.